TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.cannotviewordownloadmyinvoice/unexpectedcharges-cannotviewordownloadmyinvoice-common.md

 ## **Recommended Steps**

-### **Troubleshoot: Unable to see invoice for the last billing period?**
+### **Troubleshoot: Unable to see an invoice for the last billing period?**

 **Some possible reasons you might not see an invoice**

 - You have a monthly credit amount with your subscription that you didn't exceed or you have a Free Trial.
-An invoice is only generated when you owe money.
+An invoice is only generated when you owe money
-- It's less than 30 days from the day you subscribed to Azure.
+- It's less than 30 days from the day you subscribed to Azure
 - The invoice isn't generated yet.
-Wait until the end of the billing period.
+Wait until the end of the billing period
-- If you're not the Account Administrator, older invoices may not be available to you.
-**Note**: Microsoft doesn't provide any usage reports or consumption data to Azure CSP customers.
+- If you're not the Account Administrator, older invoices may not be available to you **Note**: Microsoft doesn't provide any usage reports or consumption data to Azure CSP customers.
 Partner Center usage data is partner-facing.

 Learn more on [AIO Azure in open](https://azure.microsoft.com/offers/ms-azr-0111p/).